0cjs/hilbert-ps-proofchecker/doc/explainer.md

 to write a `__str__()` method that gives a nice representation of formulae as mathematicians like to see them, which was demonstrated above.

+### Data Structures, Logic

+[`src/proof.py`] contains the `Proof` class, which represents both the data structure for proofs and has a `valid` attribute indicating whether or not the proof is valid.
+A separate data structure/class, `Step`, is used for proof steps.
+Each axiom schema is represented by a separate `Schema` class in [`src/schema.py`] which is instantiated with a formula `Fm` ([`src/formula.py`]) representing the schema and handles substitution of formulae for metavariables in the schema to instantiate an axiom.

+[`src/proof.pt`] includes a a test that shows that this validates the [idALT] proof from Metamath.

 ### Documentation

 §"Data Structures" above (and this file, of course) is the best example here